These Are The Five Best And Worst Performing Mega-Cap Stocks In H1 2022

 Founded in 2004 and headquartered in Menlo Park, Calif., this company develops and operates social media applications, including Facebook, Instagram, Messenger, WhatsApp, and more.
 Meta Platforms Inc (NASDAQ:META) shares are down by over 52% year to date and down almost 59% in the last year.
 As of this writing, Meta Platforms shares were trading at over $157 (52-week range of $154.25 to $384.33), giving it a market capitalization of more than $450 billion.

-Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 7 Health Care Stocks to Buy Even if the Economy Gets Sick
+Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist 10 Recession-Proof Stocks That Will Let You Wait Out the Bear

 .